ali-yz/p2nd/README.md

 ```

 Filters the aggregated dataset to only include chains present in the PISCES reference file.
+Also drops terminal residues based on alpha angles being 360.0.

 ### 6. Transform to vN data
 ```bash